Skip links

-It’s no secret that the construction industry is suffering from labour crises.
-While the sector as a whole is thriving, and the need for new buildings such as residential dwellings, public housing, commercial real estate, and public works and institutional building projects is growing, the professional workforce required to accomplish these critical projects is shrinking.
+It’s no secret that the construction industry is suffering from labor crises.
+Inronically, the sector as a whole is thriving, and the need for new buildings is increasing.
+There’s a demand for new residential dwellings, public housing, commercial real estate.
+Public work and institutional building projects are also in demand.
+However, the professional workforce required to accomplish these critical projects is shrinking.

-The construction industry is experiencing one of the worst labour shortages it has ever seen.
+The construction industry is experiencing one of the worst labor shortages it has ever seen.
 Many construction firms claim that they are unable to meet demand due to a lack of manpower.
-If no expenditures are made to alleviate the labour shortage, it will have far-reaching ramifications for worker safety and construction quality, which will have a negative influence on a company’s bottom line.
+If no expenditures are made to alleviate the labor shortage, it will have far-reaching ramifications for worker safety and construction quality, which will have a negative influence on a company’s bottom line.

-It’s not a problem that can be solved with a silver bullet, but the good news is that mitigating the effects of a fast-dwindling labour pool isn’t impossible.
+It’s not a problem that can be solved with a silver bullet, but the good news is that mitigating the effects of a fast-dwindling labor pool isn’t impossible.

 Although unemployment reached nearly 15% in 2020, the number of vacant construction positions remained between 223,000 and 332,000 roughly the same level as when unemployment was at 4.1 per cent.